llde/xOBSE/README.md

 - Copy your oldblivion support files in to the Oblivion folder (oldblivion.dll, oldblivion.cfg, shaders.sdp), then run the loader with the -old command argument.

-Some mods (specifically mods using IsKeyPressed) don't work correctly.
-What should I do?

-- Open your Oblivion.ini (found in My Documents/My Games/Oblivion) and change the "bBackground Keyboard=0" line to "bBackground Keyboard=1".

 How do I change the script editor font?

 - Hold F12 or F12 while opening the script editor.
 F12 will default to Lucida Console 9pt, and F11 will show a font picker dialog box.

 Can I modify and release my own version of OBSE based on the released source code?

 - This is highly discouraged.
 Each command must be assigned a unique and constant opcode from 0x1000-0x7FFF.
 Bethesda started adding commands at 0x1000, and OBSE started adding at 0x1400.
 If you add new commands yourself, they may conflict with later releases of OBSE.
 The suggested method for extending OBSE is to write a plugin.
 If this does not meet your needs, please email the contact addresses listed below.
+If you want a feature directly inside OBSE, or want to work improving OBSE, contribution can be done by forking the repository, and opening a Pull Request.
+Acceptance of the pull request is conditioned to a review.

 How do I write a plugin for OBSE?